 Little more about me

-I currently live in Colombo, Sri Lanka with my family.
-I've been remotely working since 2019.
+I currently live in Colombo, Sri Lanka.
+I've been working remotely since 2019.